 Arthur's men who survived, said to number seven, descended down the cliff face of Y Lliwedd and into a cave, the entrance sealed behind them.
-The cave is known as Ogof Llanciau Eryri, or Cave of the Young Men of Snowdonia.
+The cave is known as Ogof Llanciau Eryri, or Cave of the Young Men (lads) of Snowdonia.
 Legend claims that Arthur's knights, fully armoured and armed, sleep there, waiting for Arthur's return in the hour of the country's greatest need.

-Once a shepherd is said to have strayed into the cave and accidentally struck his head on a bell hanging at the entrance which awoke the knights, but he managed to reassure the knights that they were not yet needed, and they returned to their sleep.
+Once a shepherd is said to have strayed into the cave and accidentally struck his head on a bell hanging at the entrance which awoke the knights, but he managed to reassure the knights that they were not yet needed, and they returned to their slumber.
 The shepherd never recovered from the shock and to this day the cave entrance has never been found since.
 However, old climbers stories tell of a shallow cave half way up Slanting Gully under the precipitous north face of Y Lliwedd beyond which they claim the knights sleep.